joachimprinzbach/BiZEPS/doc/Tasks.md

 In the Jenkins Dockerfile, a user 'jenkins' is created with a specific UID, maybe this UID should be reused for the volumes?

-### Jenkins Master
+### Fature: Jenkins Master Initialization
+**Acceptance Criteria:**
+When DockerCI is installed and Jenkins is first started, all required plug ins are installed and up to date.

-- Update Jenkins plug ins automatically from Dockerfile
+- Update Jenkins plug ins automatically from Dockerfile or at first startup
-- Install required Jenkins Docker plug ins from Dockerfile
+- Install required Jenkins Docker plug ins from Dockerfile or at first startup
+- Secure Jenkins (User and Password)

 ### DockerCI Security
-**Acceptance Criteria**
+**Acceptance Criteria:**

-- Sensitive communication channels are secured
+Sensitive communication channels are secured

 **Tasks**